-As a I mentioned in my previous post, I arrived in the Sedona area Sunday afternoon in hopes of finding some nice, dispersed camping after the weekenders left.
+As I mentioned in my previous post, I arrived in the Sedona area Sunday afternoon in hopes of finding some nice, dispersed camping after the weekenders left.
 Surprisingly, tons of spots were taken and as a resulted I squeezed into the only option left on Forest Road 689 and shared it with a large 5th wheel.
 Little did I know, I selected a campsite just minutes from Bell Trail, one of the hikes I saved on the AllTrails app.

 Bell Trail Hike to the Crack

 The Bell Trail is a 6.9 mile out-and-back trail located in the Coconino National Forest between Rimrock and The Village of Oak Creek.
 The rocky path follows the Wet Beaver Creek through the cactus laden Wet Beaver Wilderness.